sdss/datamodel/docs/sphinx/design.rst

     # add three new header keys, and a new table definition, "NEW"
     dm.design_par(header={"d": 1, "e": 2, "f": 3}, name="NEW", columns=[("d1", "float[6]"), ("d2", "int"), ("d3", "char[2]")])

+    # add an enumerated column to the existing table, "TABLE", using the full column dict definition
+    ecol = {"name": "ecol", "description": "a new enum column", "type": "ETYPE", "unit": "", "is_array": False, "is_enum": True, "enum_values": ["GO", "NO", "FO", "SO"], "example": "GO"}
+    dm.design_par(name="TABLE", columns=[ecol])

 Each call to `~datamodel.generate.datamodel.DataModel.design_hdu` writes the content out to the YAML datamodel file.
 With the above calls, the ``par`` section of designed YAML now looks like